pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

 Since the position of a word and the order of words in a sentence are important to understand the meaning of a text, while still being able to process text in parallel, Transformers use **positional encoding** to keep track of the sequence.

-Also they use a variant of the attention mechanism, called **multi-head attention**, which allows them to capture more complex patterns and relationships between words in the sequence.
+To be more specific, transformers use a variant of the attention mechanism, called **multi-head attention**, which allows them to capture more complex patterns and relationships between words in the sequence.

 We will look at both of these concepts in more detail below.